 It looks like an average grocery refrigerator.
 But this cooler uses hydroponic technology to grow vegetables right in store in Cairo, Egypt.
 The “Farmed Here” fridge seems like a win-win—allowing grocers and customers to go fresh—without the worry of expiration dates!
-(See Shelf Life: Use It or Lose It? on page ??)
+(See Shelf Life: Use It or Lose It?)

 Egyptian company Schaduf installed the hydroponic (literally “water” + “work”) fridge in a Cairo supermarket.
 The refrigerator runs on a no-soil system.
 Instead, it uses water supplemented with fertilizers and nutrients.